Jamaican Callaloo Patty Recipe

 What Is Jamaican Callaloo?

-The leaves are washed and peeled to remove the outer membranes of the stems, then they are steamed with seasonings until tender.
-Sometimes they are traditionally cooked salted mackerel or saltfish (codfish),
+Serving a similar culinary role to collard greens or spinach in Jamaican cuisine, the leaves are washed, peeled to remove the outer membranes of the stems, and then steamed with seasonings until tender.
+Traditionally, they are sometimes cooked with salted mackerel or saltfish (codfish).

 How To Make Jamaican Callaloo Patties